lboddapati/DoordashLite/README.md

     - Implement caching for restaurant list request to make subsequent requests faster.
 - The location is hardcoded to Doordash HQ (37.422740, -122.139956).
   - **TODO:** Get and use user's current location instead of harcoding location.
-- The restaurant detail screen is just a placeholder blank activity for now.
+- The restaurant detail screen is a very barebones implementation for now.
-  - **TODO:** Implement the restaurant detail screen.

 ## Known Issues
 - The LifecycleAwareSubscriptionManager disposes of any inflight requests.
 As a result, if the user navigates away from the app (backgrounds the app for example) while the restaurant list is still loading and comes back to it, they might see a forever loading spinner.